-Tucker approves Northlake Mall annexationThe Tucker City Council met on May 13, 2019.
-Photo by By Rosie Manins
+Tucker approves Northlake Mall annexationThe Tucker City Council.
+File photo by By Rosie Manins

 This story has been updated.